-ENERGY IN THE FIELD: WFP works with IOM, UNHCR and FAO in Bngladesh to provide LPG cooking solutions though vouchers in the Cox's Bazar refugee camp.
+ENERGY IN THE FIELD: WFP works with IOM, UNHCR and FAO in Bangladesh to provide LPG cooking solutions through vouchers in Cox's Bazar refugee camp.
 Over 187,000 LPG cylinders and gas stoves were provided to refugee households, followed by monthly refills depending on family size, with the goal of decreasing the pressure on surrounding forests.
 Distribution was done at every LPG shop throughout the camp and each shop was equipped with WFP Point of Sale (PoS) terminals, printers and fingerprint reader.
 Invoices were processed using SCOPE, WFP's beneficiary information and transfer management platform.

-ENERGY IN THE FIELD: WFP is piloting solar-powered electric cookers in eight districts of Malawi's Southern region.
+electric cookers in eight districts of Malawi's Southern region.
 The cookstoves are assembled at WFP warehouses and distributed to refugees and households.
 By replacing wood fuel with solar energy, these environmentally friendly cookers help families improve their health while saving money and time.